 Brown Shoe Co – Founded in 1878 in St Louis.
 Ended US Shoe production in 1995.
 Company changed name to Caleres in 2015.

 Charles Chester Shoe Company – Brockton, Mass.
-Direct shoe sales company
+Direct shoe sales company.
+Folded in the early 1970s

 City Club – International Shoe Co Brand